 Corelle claims never to have exceeded this amount, so while not necessarily lead-free, these are considered lead-safe.

-Top six safest dinnerware brands to use at home
+Top six safest dinnerware brands to use at home (not made in China)

 But plain doesn’t mean dull or unattractive.